wemake-services/jekyll-theme-hackcss/_posts/2017-02-07-webpkiresults.md

 I compared results for total connection time and total verification time.
 For total connection time, openssl was fastest for 5/12 (excluding hackernews) sites, rustlsserial was fastest for 4, and rustlsparallel for the remaining 3.
 For overall verification time, openssl was fastest for 11 sites, and rustlsparallel was fastest on washingtonpost.com.

+It's interesting that openssl was almost uniformly quicker at just performing verification, but not for establishing a connection.
+I'm not sure why this would be.
+If anyone has ideas, let me know :)

 site | method | roots creation | http connector creation | openssl/rustls verify call | total connection time | total verification time
 --------------------|--------|-------|------|------|-------|------
 arstechnica | openssl | 6.5937645 | 3.06476595 | 0.04212679 | 7.63642713 | 0.11863110